scds/dmds25-26/ai-visions.md

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/90981/embed" width="964" height="372" frameborder="0" allowfullscreen="allowfullscreen" lang="en" title="Quick Quiz"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>

 ## 2. Visual Media Literacy and Identifying AI Images
+This section introduces visual media literacy through an interactive exercise that challenges viewers to distinguish AI-generated images from real ones.
+It emphasizes the increasing difficulty in detecting synthetic images and presents practical strategies to better evaluate the authenticity and implications of digital images.

 ### Can you spot the AI?
 Click on the image that you think is AI generated: